 An application can be made for a place for a child at any time outside the normal admission round and the child will be admitted where there are places available.
-Applications should be made to the school by contacting school office at l.waters@abbeyrc.bham.sch.uk and all families approaching the school will be given an application form.
+Applications should be made to the school by contacting school office and all families approaching the school will be given an application form.
 Where there are places available but more applications than places, the published oversubscription criteria, as set out for the normal round of admissions, will be applied.